psas/electric-feed-system-prototype/Docs/Presentations/Slides/Outline.md

 - [ ] What does it mean?
 Did we hit our mark?

 ---
-8. **Biggest challenges and solutions** @luceja
-- Show one or at most two big problems that you overcame

-PROBLEM: Designing, manufacturing, and testing a pump in-house

-##### Slides:

-- [x] Requirements meant that off shelf designs or parts (impellers, etc) wouldn't be usable.. have to make everything (graphic of parts that we had to make)
-- [x] The level of precision (concentricity and lengths) was critical (rpms, loads, vibration)... graphic series of impeller and housing > shaft > everything
-- [ ] dynamometer problem and design

----

 9. **Conclusion – Recap your story** @luceja